7 Best Things To Do In Antigua Guatemala

 5. Visit Parque Central

+As most classic Latin American cities do, Antigua has a central park that sits right in the center of the square-shaped city.
 The central park isn’t the cleanest park, but it is nice to relax in the shade on a park bench and people watch.

 Sometimes at night, there are street vendors and musicians, and a beautiful fountain sits in the middle of the park.